AnudeepGadi/KnowYourProduct-AI-srv/readme.md

-# KnowUrProduct
+# KnowYourProduct

-KnowUrProduct is a browser extension and backend service designed to assist users in retrieving and presenting product information in a concise and fact-based manner.
+KnowYourProduct is a browser extension and backend service designed to assist users in retrieving and presenting product information in a concise and fact-based manner.
 It integrates with Walmart's product data and uses LLMs (Large Language Models) to generate responses based on predefined templates.

 ## Features